MoonlightGamesLLC/unity-bass/README.md

 Install Unity 2019.4.4 or later.
   Add the modules for Android and iOS

-Open Unity Hub and add the folder.
-The open the project.
+Open Unity Hub and add the folder and open the project.

 Build to iOS and Android by going to File -> Build Settings Select your desired platform i.e. iOS.